skip to main content

 When comparing similarly priced plans from each ISP, it’s obvious you get more speed with Optimum.
 Even its entry-level cable internet plan provides faster speeds than T-Mobile (at a cheaper monthly rate).
 The difference is even more dramatic with Optimum’s fiber plans.

-But keep in mind that Optimum’s rates typically go up after 12 months, and you have to pay a monthly equipment rental charge unless you use your own internet equipment—something you don’t have to worry about with T-Mobile’s free rental gateway.
+But keep in mind that Optimum’s rates typically go up after 12 months—something you don’t have to worry about with T-Mobile.
+Both companies offer free Wi-Fi equipment.

 Optimum plans and pricing